bbc/tams/docs/appnotes/0003-tag-names.md

 The type is a `boolean`.
 It is used to indictate the Source should be excluded from HLS manifest generation.
 Defaults to `false` if the tag is not set.

+### scope

+Status: **Experimental**

+Suggested as a way to build lightweight Attribute-based Access Control in [AppNote0016: Authorisation in TAMS workflows](./0016-authorisation-in-tams-workflows.md).
+A comma seperated list of scopes providing permissions on the Source.

+No known implementations yet.